Reviewed: 10th April 2019

 If HMRC suspect that your company is insolvent, they will waste no time in taking action against you.
-They should be contacted as soon as you know that a payment will be missed - being proactive demonstrates that you aren’t deliberately withholding payment.
+They should be contacted as soon as you know that a payment will be missed - being proactive demonstrates that you aren’t deliberately withholding payment but instead that you are simply not in a position to be able to pay the requested amount at the moment.

-This is an explanation of the measures, timelines and processes used by HMRC to collect debt, and the likely implications of enforcement action.
+If you are facing action from HMRC it is likely that you will want to know the types of enforcement measure can you expect them to initiate against you.
+This is an explanation of the measures, timelines and processes commonly used by HMRC to collect debt, and the likely implications of enforcement action.

 Warning letters will be sent out to you after the initial missed payment.
-These will become increasingly threatening, and end with a Final Opportunity letter.
-If you cannot pay the outstanding amount, they may be willing to consider a Time to Pay arrangement, but this option is only open to companies they believe to be viable in the long-term.
+These will become increasingly more threatening in tone, and will end with a Final Opportunity letter.
+If you cannot pay the outstanding amount, they may be willing to consider a Time to Pay arrangement, but this option is only open to companies they believe to be viable in the long-term and who have demonstrated a good payment history with HMRC previously.
 HMRC sometimes employ the services of debt collection agencies to recover their debt, but you will be notified in such cases.

 If you fail to pay following the series of warning letters, you will receive a visit from an HMRC Field Agent, also known as an Enforcement Officer.
 HMRC enforcement officers have the authority to negotiate a repayment plan with you for debts of up to approximately £100,000, so there is an opportunity to prevent further action at this stage if you have the necessary access to funds.
 If not, the officers will serve an Enforcement Notice.